Houtamelo/spire_enum/README.md

 2. `#[delegate_impl]` - An attribute macro for implementing traits or methods for the enum.
 3. (Generated on the fly) `delegate_[enum_name]` - A declarative macro generated by `delegated_enum`, one for each annotated enum.

-Macros 1. and 2. work through several steps:
+Macros 1. and 2. work together by:

-1. **Parsing and Analysis**: When you apply `#[delegated_enum]` to an enum, the macro parses the enum definition, its settings and variants, analyzing the types and structures.
+1. When you apply `#[delegated_enum]` to an enum, the macro parses the enum definition, its settings and variants.

-2. **Code Generation**: Based on the analysis, the macro generates:
+2. Based on the analysis, the macro generates:
-    - A declarative macro (named `delegate_[enum_name]`) that handles the delegation logic.
+    - A declarative macro named `delegate_[enum_name]` that handles the delegation logic.
     - `[Optional]` A new type for each variant.
     - `[Optional]` Conversion (`From<>`, `TryFrom<>`) implementations between the enum and its variants.

-3. **Delegation Logic**: The `#[delegate_impl]` macro is applied on trait or inherent implementations of the enum, identifies delegation targets, then uses the generated `delegate_[enum_name]` macro, expanding to the appropriate match statements that forward method calls to the inner types.
+3. The `#[delegate_impl]` macro can be applied on trait or inherent implementations of the enum, it uses the generated `delegate_[enum_name]` macro to implement the method bodies that need delegation.

-4. **The Generated Declarative Macro**: The most interesting part is the generated declarative macro (e.g., `delegate_my_enum!`).
-This macro:
-    - Takes trait implementations or methods as input
-    - Expands them into match statements that delegate to the appropriate variant's inner value
-    - Properly handles generic parameters, lifetimes, and other complex syntax elements.

 ## Alternatives